-Samuel Martin | Founder & Artistic Director
+Samuel Martin | Founding Artistic Director

 Pianist Samuel Martin is a dynamic artist in demand as a partner for recital, chamber, choral, orchestral, opera, and musical theater performances.
 A Presser Scholar, and the recipient of numerous other musical honors, his stylistic versatility has resulted in concert appearances both nationally and internationally.
-As an entrepreneur and administrator, he is the Founder and Artistic Director of the Cincinnati Song Initiative, a nonprofit concert series dedicated to the promotion and innovation of art song.

 A strong proponent of new music, Martin has been directly involved in the premieres of works by numerous composers, including Sally Lamb McCune, Matthew Recio, R. Aaron Walters, Josh Oxford, and Christopher A. Sforza.
 In the realm of theater, he has served as music director for the premieres of two new musicals: Beautiful Dreamer: The Stephen Foster Musical by David Newman, and The Teddy Bear Awards by Peter Schmidt.
 Additionally, he had the distinct pleasure of serving as rehearsal and performance pianist for the world premiere of Dana Wilson's opera The Wolf By the Ears.

 A native of New York, Martin holds degrees from the University of Cincinnati's College-Conservatory of Music and Ithaca College.
 He has continued his training as a Fellow at the Fall Island Vocal Arts Seminar, an intensive program focused on the interpretation and performance of contemporary American art song, led by master teachers and performers Stephanie Blythe and Alan Louis Smith.
 Currently, Martin serves on the music staff of Rice University's Shepherd School of Music, where he can be seen in numerous song recitals with graduate-level singers throughout the academic year.